RasaHQ/rasa/docs/dataformat.rst

 style range to apply to the string, e.g. in the example below, with ``text="show me chinese restaurants"``, then ``text[8:15] == 'chinese'``.
 Entities can span multiple words, and in fact the ``value`` field does not have to correspond exactly to the substring in your example.
-That way you can map syonyms, or misspellings, to the same ``value``.
-Also, the ``extractor`` field of an entity tells you which entity extractor found this particular entity.
-The ``processors`` field contains the name of components that altered this specific entity.
+That way you can map synonyms, or misspellings, to the same ``value``.

 .. code-block:: json